jesus99222/MMI-Failure-For-Graph-States/README.md

 ## Citation
 If you use this repository, please cite the associated paper (*Monogamy of Mutual Information in Graph States*, [arXiv:2511.19585](http://arxiv.org/abs/2511.19585)
-) and acknowledge the authors Jesús Fuentes, Cynthia Keeler, Jason Pollack, and William Munizzi.
+) and acknowledge the authors, Jesus Fuentes, Cynthia Keeler, William Munizzi, and Jason Pollack.
 See [NOTICE](NOTICE).